 We engage in various stages of investigation and cleanup related to remediation of various environmental sites.
 Our estimate of total environmental remediation costs is \$153 million at June 29, 2008.
 Discounted at a weighted-average risk-free rate of 5.7%, we estimate the liability to be \$109 million before U.S. Government recovery and had this amount accrued at June 29, 2008.
 A portion of these costs is eligible for future recovery through the pricing of our products and services to the U.S. Government.
 We consider such recovery probable based on government contracting regulations and our long history of receiving reimbursement for such costs.
 Accordingly, to date, we recorded \$72 million at June 29, 2008 for the estimated future recovery of these costs from the U.S. Government in contracts in process.
-We also lease certain government-owned properties and are generally not liable for environmental remediations, the varying costs and effectiveness of alternative cleanup methods and technologies, the uncertainty of insurance coverage and the unresolved extent of our responsibility, it is difficult to determine the ultimate outcome of these matters; however, we do not expect any additional liability to have a material adverse effect on our financial position, results of operations or liquidity.
+We also lease certain government-owned properties and are generally not liable for environmental remediation at these sites; therefore, there is generally no provision in our Financial Statements for these costs.
+Due to the complexity of environmental laws and regulations, the varying costs and effectiveness of alternative cleanup methods and technologies, the uncertainty of insurance coverage and the unresolved material adverse effect on our financial position, results of operations or liquidity.